 You can see the overall allocation of your hard disk partitions from Windows Disk Management utility.
 To access this utility on Windows 10, right click on Windows Start button and choose “Disk Management”.
 (You can also choose this tool from Administrative Tools -> Disk Management).
 Here, you can see how your hard drive partitions are allocated.

 Here, I’m showing you my PC’s Disk Management console.
-Look at the top of the window – you can see two more unlettered partitions along with two labelled drives.
+Look at the top of the window - you can see two more unlettered partitions along with two labeled drives.
 You can see that more than 500 MB is being used for those unlabeled drives.

 On the right of this EFI partition, you can see a 100MB partition.
 Actually, this one was created when Windows installed on your PC.
 It’ll contain some essential files for booting Windows.
 So, I have to keep this partition as it exists now.